Eugene McWatters

-Eugene Wayman McWatters Jr. (born June 28, 1978), known as The Salerno Strangler, is an American serial killer and rapist who murdered three homeless women in Port Salerno, Florida from March to May 2004.
-He was convicted and sentenced to death, but in 2014 his sentence was commuted to life imprisonment on a technicality.
-He is currently incarcerated at Taylor Correctional Institution in Perry, Florida.
+Eugene Wayman McWatters Jr. (June 20, 1978 – September 9, 2024), known as The Salerno Strangler, was an American serial killer and sex offender who attacked several homeless women in Port Salerno, Florida, from 2003 to 2004, strangling three of them to death.
+He was found guilty and initially sentenced to death in 2006, but eight years later his sentence was commuted to life on a technicality.

 Early life

 McWatters was born on June 28, 1978.
-Little is known about his childhood, but after dropping out of high school due to a drug habit, he struggled to find a job and engaged in low skilled labor for work.
+Not much is known about his childhood, but after dropping out of high school due to a drug habit, he struggled to find a job and engaged in low skilled labor for work.
 In January 1998, McWatters was arrested on charges of aggravated battery on a teenage boy.
 He pleaded no contest to the crime, for which he was convicted and served seven months in prison before being released on probation.
 McWatters was arrested once again in 2001, after injuring his girlfriend's father with a gun, but he only served three months for violating his probation.

 In February of the following year, he was arrested for assaulting his landlord's son, but the charge was dropped after a lack of evidence was put forward.
 In November, he was again apprehended by authorities for robbing a man and stealing his necklace, but after the alleged victim refused to cooperate and later left the country, the charge was dropped.
-Nine months later in August 2003, McWatters was again arrested after he was caught robbing a woman’s car, but he was later released after the victim did not cooperate with police.
+Nine months later in August 2003, McWatters was again arrested after he was caught robbing a woman's car, but he was later released after the victim did not cooperate with police.